sandraTL/PathQuant/README.md

 [KEGG](http://www.genome.jp/kegg/)'s pathways.

-*Quantify*: calculate distance defined as the shortest path between a given gene and a metabolite in pathway.
+*Quantify*: calculate distance defined as the shortest path between a given gene and a metabolite in a chosen pathway.

 ---------------